-The statistics show all tax arrears regardless of whether they are accumulated by operators in the grey economy or other taxable entities.
-The increase in the amount of tax arrears in 2017 is explained by the gap in the collection operation due to the system overhaul and changes in the compilation of statistics.
+The statistics show all tax arrears regardless of whether they are accumulated by operators in the shadow economy or other taxable entities.
+Growth in tax arrears in 2017 is explained by the gap in collection operations due to the system overhaul and changes in the compilation of statistics.

 The information exchange between the authorities is at the core of the fight against the grey economy.
 It is difficult to make the right decisions without sufficient information on the financial standing of a subject or an applicant.
 The obligation compliance report is an updated summary of the essential records held by the authorities.
 The obligation compliance reports are issued by the Grey Economy Information Unit.
 The reports help authorities target and execute their control measures.
 The exchange of information between the authorities must always be based on the law.

 The information on the obligation compliance report is illustrative of the level of compliance of an organisation or a person with statutory obligations.
 The report includes information on activities, financial standing and compliance with obligations related to taxes, statutory pension, accident insurance and unemployment insurance contributions and fees levied by Customs.

 The information on the obligation compliance report is mostly based on information submitted by the subjects themselves.
 The report includes payroll information obtained from the Tax Administration, pension contribution information obtained from the Finnish Centre for Pensions and Customs information.
 The report also includes a possible extract from the enforcement register and information on bankruptcy and restructuring proceedings.
 The reports can be requested and received through an automated interface.